drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	When updating a column, CHEEREIO only considers data and observations within this radius (in kilometers).

+.. option:: smooth_localization_with_gaspari_cohn

+	``True`` or ``False``, weight observations such that more distant ones count less and smoothly transition to a weight of zero at or exceeding the ``LOCALIZATION_RADIUS_km``.
+This leads to smoother behavior; weighting is supplied by the Gaspari-Cohn function, which is a piecewise function resembling a Gaussian with compact support.

 .. option:: AveragePriorAndPosterior

 	"True" or "False", should the posterior be set to a weighted average of the prior and the posterior calculated in the LETKF algorithm?
 If set to true, the prior weight in the average is given by ``PriorWeightinPriorPosteriorAverage`` in the next setting.